Illustration Ellen Wishart

 See Al Murray the Pub Landlord on tour

-All hail to the ale!
 Can you believe Al Murray has now spent 20 years as one of the finest comedy character creations in the country, the Pub Landlord?
-He's celebrating the milestone with a huge national tour – 'One Man, One Guvnor' – which he's bringing back to London.
+After battling Farage in South Thanet, Murray's headlng to the Royal Albert Hall with his new show, 'Let's Go Backwards Together'.
 The Pub Landlord's a national treasure.
 And remember: please take your glasses back to the bar…Read more